sourcebroker/deployer-extended-wordpress/README.rst

    You can have however some plugins in GIT if you like.
 3) ``wp-content/mu-plugins`` can be partially out of GIT but you can also have plugins there which are in GIT.
 4) ``config/environments`` and use of ``wp-config`` and ``.env`` idea is back ported from bedrock and extended with idea of ``symfony/dotenv``
-5) Taking the two above points into consideration the only files in GIT will be:
+5) Taking the above points into consideration the only files in GIT will be:
    ::

         /config/environments/development.php